alchaplinsky/gen-ai/README.md

 ## Code of Conduct

-Everyone interacting in the Gen::Ai project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/gen-ai/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the GenAI project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/gen-ai/blob/main/CODE_OF_CONDUCT.md).